TheSoftwareHouse/Kakunin/docs/form-handlers.md

 - this method is used to check if fill form step should use this strategy to for example to fill or select proper option

 ##### `handleFill(page, elementName, desiredValue)`
-- this method should contain a way of filling desired field e.g select proper option from custom Angular select
+- this method should contain a way of filling desired field e.g select a proper option from custom Angular select

 ##### `handleCheck(page, elementName, desiredValue)`
-- this method should contain a way of checking field e.g is field filled with provided text
+- this method should contain a way of checking field e.g is field filled with the provided text

 ##### `getPriority()`
  - this method is used in automatioc field detection, higher value means